 A summons is the formal notice of the court hearing, and you have a right to get this.
-If you are hoping to fight the court case do not throw it away.
-Precisely what documents you get and how you get them depends on whether you are named or not (see Service).
+If you hearing, and fight the court case do not throw it are hoping to light the documents you get and how away.
+Precisely what documents you get and how away.
+Fitches, and so whether you are named you get them depends on whether you are named or not (see Service).